 - The title character of Æon Flux.
 Her usual costume is a black vinyl sports bra, a matching chastity belt, and thigh-high stripper boots.
 And there's ample evidence that all Monicans dress this way.
 A woman attending 2011 Comic Con was asked to leave by police because her Aeon Flux costume was illegal! (it showed too much butt).
 She changed into a latex Star Wars uniform instead.

-- Francine dance dress in American Dad! episode "Old Stan in the Mountain" that is very revealing.
+- Francine's dance dress in the American Dad! episode "Old Stan in the Mountain" is very revealing.
 Indeed she is visibly embarrassed when Roger take her to a funeral instead of a dance competition while wearing her ridiculous costume.

 [Roger and Francine walk into the funeral, and receive glares from all those in attendance]